m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 The more versions we are supporting in such a manner, the more complex and more easily to break such a system becomes.

-Almost every change in one versions will require some refactoring or even crutch in previous versions.
-This might be a big, because we are not able to quickly release new feature without fear of breaking something.
-100% test coverage will might help here, but nothing will help maintainers of such versioning to be young and fresh looking again.
+Almost every change in one version will require some refactoring or even a crutch in previous versions.
+This might be a big issue because we are not able to quickly release new features without the fear of breaking something.
+100% test coverage might help here, but nothing will help maintainers of such versioning to stay young and fresh-looking again.

 I am joking.
 Am I?..